Matomo Alternative

 |---|---|---|

-| Hosting and control | Managed platform model with unified operation | Strong self-host governance and control profile |
+| Hosting and control | Managed EU platform with reduced customer-side code and infrastructure surface | Strong self-host governance and in-house control profile |

-| Operational burden | Lower cross-tool orchestration by design | Infrastructure, upgrades, and plugin lifecycle add overhead |
+| Operational burden | Lower infrastructure and plugin lifecycle ownership | Infrastructure, upgrades, and plugin lifecycle stay with your team |

 | Diagnostics scope | Built-in quality, security, accessibility, privacy, and carbon checks | Broader diagnostics generally require adjacent tools/plugins |